Goshen College snow removal equipment includes:

 - 1 snow brush on a 1992 Hustler (24 years old) (Note: This equipment would be used only if the new Kubota is broken down, as a backup unit).

-Kennard, Craig and Willie Deegan are the first-line personnel assigned to work on snow removal for sidewalks, doorways, and some areas around the physical plant.
+Craig Johnson, Billy Easton and Larry Lewallen are the first-line personnel assigned to work on snow removal for sidewalks, doorways, and some areas around the physical plant.
 Additionally there is one outside contractor (Steve Johnson-RD Johnson) with truck mounted snow plows to do snow removal in all major campus parking lots and all drives.
 With these persons working during a moderate snow storm, we anticipate that the sidewalks will take 10-12 total hours to do one pass and the drives and parking lots will take 18-20 total hours.
 The Church Chapel lot alone takes about 2½ hours to clear using two pick-ups with snowplows.

 We expect that following this schedule, the primary sidewalks, the north half of the church lot, the west half of Rec/Fit and employee parking spaces at the Music Center will be cleared by approximately 8:00 A.M. and all the primary parking lots will be complete by 12:00 P.M.
 Sidewalks will be machine brushed when there is less than 2” of snow.